celestiaorg/docs/docs/nodes/bridge-node.md

 celestia bridge start
 ```

-#### Optional: Run the Bridge Node with a custom key
+#### Optional: Run the Bridge Node with a Custom Key

 In order to run a bridge node using a custom key:

-1. the custom key must exist inside the celestia bridge node directory at the correct path (default: `~/.celestia-bridge/keys/keyring-test`)
+1. The custom key must exist inside the celestia bridge node
+directory at the correct path (default: `~/.celestia-bridge/keys/keyring-test`)
-2. the name of the custom key must be passed upon `start`, like so:
+2. The name of the custom key must be passed upon `start`, like so:

 ```sh
 celestia bridge start --keyring.accname <name_of_custom_key>
 ```